NikolayMantchev/React-App---Favorites/README.md

 ### Additional Clarifications

+Created with learning purpose.
+It includes all CRUD operations, Authentication, Autorization, Validation and Error handling

 This app have responsive design and can be use with mobile phone.

 Used styled-jsx, material-ui, useReducer, HOC(guarded routes), Hook(using fetch), Error Boundary which fetches to server